chocoteam/choco-solver/paper/paper.md

 or *StableKeySort* [@beldiceanu:hal-01186680].
 One can pick some existing propagators to compose a new constraint or create its own one in a straightforward way by implementing a filtering algorithm and a satisfaction checker.
+Many models are available on the [Choco-solver website](https://choco-solver.org/tutos/).

 ## Solving

 `Choco-solver` has been carefully designed to offer wide range of resolution configurations